rkotze/rkotze.github.io/_posts/2015-09-13-building-london-traveller-app.md

 ---
 layout: post
 title: Building London Traveller app
 date: 2015-09-13 17:00:12 +0000
 permalink: /projects/building-london-traveller-app
 category: projects
-redirect_from: /web-development/building-london-traveller-app
 meta_description: >
   Publishing the London Traveller app to the world and what it's like to use the Ionic Framework.
 excerpt_separator: <!--more-->
 ---

 This project was about using Ionic Framework to build a mobile app and publish it to the Android play store.

 <!--more-->

 [London Traveller][1] on Android play store, built using&nbsp;[Ionic framework][2].